vuw-research-computing/raapoi-docs/docs/new_mod.md

 [^1]:
     Modules are the way programs are packaged up for you to use.
 We can't just install them system wide as we have hundreds of programs installed in modules, often with many versions of the same thing, they would conflict with each other.
 Modules let you load just what you need.
-See [Preparing your enviroment](environment.md)
+See [Preparing your environment](environment.md)

 [^2]:
     The toolchain is comprised of a compiler and a version of MPI that was used to build the software.
-For instance the tooclhain foss/2021a uses GCC/10.3.0 and OpenMPI/4.1.1
+For instance the toolchain foss/2021a uses GCC/10.3.0 and OpenMPI/4.1.1